Nosto/nosto-prestashop/README.md

 ## Changelog

 * 1.3.7
-    * Changed Nosto user matching to use the PS cart instead of the customer in order to improve order confirmations
+    * Changed Nosto user matching to use PS cart object instead of customer object to improve order confirmations

 * 1.3.6
     * Added http request adapter for curl